 In his Midtown Manhattan clinical practice for adolescents, adults, families, and couples, Dr. Khan primarily works with underserved and underrepresented mental health populations (e.g., South Asians, Asians, Muslims, Caribbean groups, men of color, etc.), members of the United Nations, diplomatic, and international communities, and couples/families from different racial, national, religious, ethnic, and cultural backgrounds.

 In the field of education, Dr. Khan has taught at the doctoral or advanced doctoral levels.
-For 7 years, he has served as an Adjunct Associate Professor of Psychology & Education in the Clinical Psychology Ph.D.
-Program at Teachers College, Columbia University, where he teaches a core curriculum course in ethical & professional issues and for 2 years, was a member of the Consulting/Part-Time faculty in the Psychology Internship Training Program at Coler-Goldwater Specialty Hospital and Nursing Facility, where he taught a seminar in ethics.
+Since 2007, he has served as an Adjunct Associate Professor of Psychology & Education in the Clinical Psychology Ph.D.
+Program at Teachers College, Columbia University, where he teaches a core curriculum course in ethical & professional issues (except 2013-14) and for 2 years, was a member of the Consulting/Part-Time faculty in the Psychology Internship Training Program at Coler-Goldwater Specialty Hospital and Nursing Facility, where he taught a seminar in ethics.

-In field of business, Dr. Khan is the Founder & President of Parenting Jungle, whose divisions include DesiToys Jungle & Private School Jungle, which owns the NYC Private Schools Blog.
-The company is currently involved in a number of local and international ventures.
-Most recently, Dr. Khan served as the Chief Academic Officer & Co-Founder for Wheel Houz, a inquiry-based applications company built around a patent-pending platform which helps children, ages 4-18, develop, ask and answer questions about themselves, others and the world.
+In field of business, Dr. Khan is the Founder & President of Parenting Jungle, whose divisions include Private School Jungle, which owns the NYC Private Schools Blog.
+Dr. Khan has previously served as the Chief Academic Officer & Co-Founder for Wheel Houz, a inquiry-based applications company built around a patent-pending platform which helps children, ages 4-18, develop, ask and answer questions about themselves, others and the world.
 The company’s partners included the award-winning PBS Kids Go!™ tween website, It’s My Life® and it joined the activities co-hosted by UNESCO and the United Nations Office for Partnerships at an International Literacy Day Event at UN Headquarters in 2010.

 Dr. Khan is a co-founder and former Board member of Global Youth Connect, an international youth human rights organization.
-He is a current Global Advisor to the James Jay Dudley Luce Foundation, which supports young global leadership impacting positive change and the NGOs that support them, and a member of the Board of Directors of South Asian Council for Social Services (SACSS), which addresses the social service needs of the underserved South Asian and Indo-Caribbean communities of New York City.
+He is a former Global Advisor to the James Jay Dudley Luce Foundation, which supports young global leadership impacting positive change and the NGOs that support them, and the former President of the Board of Directors of South Asian Council for Social Services (SACSS), which addresses the social service needs of the underserved South Asian and Indo-Caribbean communities of New York City.
 In 2010, he was one of the recipients of the Global Citizens Award from Orphans International Worldwide, which honors individuals who personify global citizenship in their leadership in helping humanity.

 Dr. Khan has co-authored peer-reviewed articles in such journals as Schizophrenia Research & Journal of Child and Adolescent Psychopharmacology and has been quoted in the areas of psychology or education in The New York Times, AM New York, New York Family Magazine, The New York Observer's Scooter Magazine, and West Side Spirit.